How to Export SQL Server Data to SQL Script – Export Table Data Easily

 Solutions to Export SQL Server Data to SQL Script

-In the below section you will get two different approaches to perform the same.
-First is the manual method using the Using Generate Script Wizard and another is the Expert solution using the automated tool.
+In the below section you will get three different approaches to perform the same.
+First is the manual method using the Using Generate Script Wizard and another is the T-SQL Command.
+However, the automated solution in between is considered as the most reliable & ideal pick for such a task.
 So let’s start!

-Manual Way to Export SQL Database to SQL Script
+Manual Way to Export SQL Server Data to SQL Script #1

 - First of all start SQL Server Management Studio, search for the desired database, and then Right-click on it.
 After that click on Tasks>>Generate Script.. from the menu.